3tch-a-sketch/sds1004x_bode/README.md

 Before starting the program you have to tell the oscilloscope how to connect to the waveform generator.
 Connect your oscilloscope to the same network where your PC is connected.
 Then go to ```Configure => AWG I/O``` in the Bode plot settings.
 Define LAN connection and the IP addres of your PC as the AWG IP.
 After starting the program you can press ```Test Connection``` button to test the communication between the oscilloscope and the PC.

 ## Running The Program
-To run this program you must have Python 2.7 installed.
+To run this program you must have Python 2.7 or 3.0 installed.

 The source code is located in the [```sds1004x_bode```](https://github.com/4x1md/sds1004x_bode/tree/master/sds1004x_bode) directory of this repository.